Byzantine "anonymous folles" of the 10th-11th centuries

 So, Class D is later than Class C.

 A named Constantine X type overstruck on a Class D anonymous follis.

 On the reverse, the two standing figures either side of the labarum are the reverse type of a named type of Constantine X (Sear 1836).
 The three-line reverse legend of the undertype, Class D, is visible on the obverse, with the + above (at 11:30 at the rim), and the lines tilted up from 8:30 to 2:30.

 So, Class D was struck at latest during the time of Constantine X.

 Constantine X overstruck on Class B.

 Sear 1853 over Sear 1823.

 29-26 mm.
 9.07 grams.

-For the undertype Class B, the top of the cross and IS XS is at 11:30 and right side of the rest of Class B is visible, as are even the steps of the cross (just in from 5:00).
+For the undertype Class B, the top of the reverse cross and IS XS is at 11:30 on the obverse and right side of the rest of Class B is visible, as are even the steps of the cross (just in from 5:00).

 Many coins of Constantine X are overstruck on anonymous folles.
 This example does not tell us as much as the previous overstrike because Class B is earlier than Class D.